firesidefiction/firesidefiction.github.io/_drafts/2018-04-17-one-for-sorrow-two-for-joy.md

 _In the end, she can only rescue a few fragments._

-_It isn't until the horror of the act has finished washing over her that she realizes that, For the first time in a long time, she can think.
+_It isn't until the horror of the act has finished washing over her that she realizes that, for the first time in a long time, she can think.
 The pain she felt hasn't vanished, but is muted.
 Reduced._

 The Undertaker, who forsook everything twelve years ago—her name, her partner, her livelihood—sat in a house she had built with her own two hands.
 She laid eyes on these fragments, all that remained of her daughter, and wept.